Spain's election candidates clash over Catalonia in TV debate

-MADRID (Reuters) - The main candidates to become Spain’s next prime minister clashed on Monday over how to handle Catalonia’s independence drive, in a tense TV debate ahead of a repeat election that opinion polls show could be as inconclusive as the one in April.
+MADRID (Reuters) - The main candidates to become Spain’s next prime minister clashed on Monday over how to handle Catalan separatism, as they tried to woo voters ahead of a repeat election that opinion polls show could be as inconclusive as the one in April.

-Opinion polls suggest a third of voters are still unsure who they will vote for on Sunday, meaning the debate could be decisive.
+Opinion polls suggest a third of voters are still unsure who they will vote for on Sunday, meaning Monday’s tense televised debate could be decisive.
 At this stage, polls point to a stalemate, with no party or bloc of parties having a majority.

 Catalonia’s regional capital, Barcelona, has been rocked by weeks of sometimes violent protests since nine separatist leaders were sentenced to jail in mid-October for their role in a failed independence bid.